Zverev Marches On In Miami, Osaka Falls - UrduPoint

 The American let slip a 5-2 lead in the first set, but regained control with his serve proving too much for Shapovalov.

-Next, Sabalenka will be up against ninth seed Zheng Qinwen who reached her second consecutive WTA 1000 quarter-final, with a straight-sets win over Ashlyn Krueger.
+Next, Sabalenka will be up against ninth seeded Olympic gold medallist Zheng Qinwen who reached her second consecutive WTA 1000 quarter-final, with a straight-sets win over Ashlyn Krueger.

+"I'm super happy to get this win in straight sets and happy with the level I played today," said Sabalenka.

+"She's a tough opponent, and we had a lot of tough and tricky matches in the past.
+So was very happy to get through this one," she added.

 Italy's Jasmine Paolini enjoyed a 3-6, 6-4, 6-4 comeback win over Naomi Osaka in 2 hours and 15 minutes.